WebDevStudios/wds-blocks/README.md

 - Provides all the configurations so you can customize the project as you want.
 - It's a one-way street, `eject` and you have to maintain everything yourself.
 - You don't normally have to `eject` a project because by ejecting you lose the connection with `create-guten-block` and from there onwards you have to update and maintain all the dependencies on your own.

+## Theme Development

+- wd_s must be 100% compatible with all blocks.
+If you imported from Local or ran the install script, then wd_s has been cloned using the `feature/gutenberg` branch.
+Please work in that branch, and push up PRs for review.

+## Gulp Commands

+### 👉  `gulp watch`
+- Will monitor the directory and automatically compile as neeed.

+### 👉  `gulp`
+- Use to compile everything.

 --